epochblue/philip/README.md

 // Message Events
 $bot->onChannel()           // listens only to channel messages
 $bot->onPrivateMessage()    // listens only to private messages
-$bot->onMessage()           // listens to both channel messages and private messages
+$bot->onMessages()          // listens to both channel messages and private messages

 // Server Events
 $bot->onJoin()              // listens only for people joining channels